 Father Brando Recaña, pastor of St. Gabriel's Parish in Toronto; Sister Ernestine, SSS, from Calgary; Ambassador Bálint Ódor, Hungarian Ambassador to Canada; Sister Teresa, SSS, from Calgary; George Csicsery, producer of Angel of Mercy; and Stefánia Szabó, Hungarian Consul, Toronto, Canada.

-Production will require 8-10 shoot days in Hungary, Slovakia, Romania, Israel, and 5-6 shoot days in the United States and Canada.
+Production will require 8-10 more shoot days in Hungary, Ukraine, and the U.S.